fperezdev/fperezdev/README.md

 ## 🤓  About me

 I'm Ingeniero en Computación e Informática, graduate from Universidad Andres Bello in 2023. <br><br>
-I have 3 years of experience as a Software Engineer in a startup, being part of multidisciplianry teams, participating in the conception of new projects, designing solutions and developing them. <br><br>
+Experience of 3 years as a Software Engineer in a startup, being part of multidisciplianry teams, participating in the conception of new projects, designing solutions and developing them. <br><br>
-I love both frontend and backend development.
+Love both frontend and backend development.
 <br>

 ## 📂  Projects